We have adopted a new submission procedure. For details, see below.

 - Teaser (i.e. an introductory paragraph of 150 to 250 words)

-- Body text (Please use short paragraphs for easier web reading.)
+- Full text of the article (please use short paragraphs for easier web reading)

 - Articles should be in standard English, U.S. spelling.
 Please set the language to English (United States) in your word processor.